magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

         p.close()

 ```
-The for loops got extended.
-There are now three for loops and in every for loop the position of the cylinder and the circle got updated for the values in brackets.
-The numbers in brackets stands for the naming of the pictures, which will be saved.
-No numbers are allowed to overlap, because in this case the files will be overwritten.
+The for loops have been extended.
+There are now three for loops, and in each for loop, the position of the cylinder and the circle is updated according to the values in brackets.
+The numbers in brackets represent the naming of the pictures, which will be saved.
+Overlapping numbers are not allowed, as this would result in the files being overwritten.

 ```pthon